DUI Education:

 In addition to the legal penalties, if you are convicted of a DUI, your car insurance company will increase your rates or drop you all together.
 You will have to pay to get your license reinstated following the suspension time, which is hundreds of dollars.
 People that travel to Canada often run into problems crossing the border as Canada does not allow people to enter their country with DUI convictions unless a certain amount of years have elapsed since the conviction.
 Find out more about travel restrictions to places such as Canada here.

-In Montana, if you refuse a breath or blood test, under our Implied Consent laws, your driver’s license will be automatically suspended; just for that refusal.
-This suspension last for six (6) months and starts as of the day you refused.
+In Montana, if you refuse a breath or blood test, under Montana Implied Consent laws, your driver’s license will be automatically suspended; just for that refusal.
+This is a separate civil suspension, completely separate from the Montana DUI criminal license suspension if you are convicted, and this one last for six (6) months and starts as of the day you refused.
 You will be given a five (5) day permit to drive to get yourself prepared to not drive again for 6 months.
 This suspension has nothing to do with the actual DUI criminal charge.
 The refusal suspension in civil in nature, and is not dependent on the outcome of the DUI arrest.
 That means, even if your DUI case is resolved without a DUI or you are acquitted, the refusal suspension still remains for the full 6 months.
+All the more reason to hire a premier Missoula DUI Attorney for your defense.

 DUI Conviction and Refusal Suspensions

 Driver’s license refusals and suspensions can get very confusing and complicated.
-A premier DUI defense attorney such as the Judnich Law Office can help you straighten your situation out, so give us a call to help.
+A premier Bozeman DUI defense attorney such as the attorneys on our team at the Judnich Law Office can help you straighten your situation out, so give our Bozeman DUI lawyers a call to help today.
+Our telephones are available 24 hours a day, 7 days a week.

-After the arraignment, your next court appearance is a pretrial hearing called an OMNIBUS hearing at which your lawyer updates the judge about your case and possibly meets with the prosecution to talk about plea bargain options.
+After the arraignment, your next court appearance is a pretrial hearing called an OMNIBUS hearing at which your Montana DUI lawyer updates the judge about your case and possibly meets with the prosecution to talk about plea bargain options.
 Then you could have to show up at a motion hearing if certain evidence might be inadmissible.
 After that, you have the actual trial — whether a jury is present or not is something your Missoula DUI lawyer will help you decide.
 If you come to a plea agreement, you should be able to have that hearing and your sentencing on the same time.
 Most people accused of a DUI will be physically present in court 3-4 different times.
+Your Bozeman DUI Defense attorney should always be with you for these court appearances to ensure your rights are protected.

 More DUI Resources